 The first step in any recovery is admission, right?

 They say that becoming a mom is having your heart live outside of your body and I couldn’t agree more.
 You didn’t know that you could love something so much, so fast.
 My son Amory came into the world on the first gray day of a week long heatwave in San Francisco and changed my and my husband’s life forever.
 But those beautiful sentiments aside, mommy-hood is effing crazy.
 The first week of Amory’s life I went through a roller-coaster of emotions: joy, fear, sadness, and surprise- as in “SURPRISE!
 You now have to take care of this person!”
 Wait- what?
 Somehow this was the one thing I was completely unprepared for.

 I quickly realized that all the advice I had been given ended at delivery.

-Well that ends now.
-Ladies- this is EVERYTHING I learned in the first three months, so if you’re pregnant, thinking about getting pregnant, or just love reading about sleep training and poopy diapers, grab your drink of choice and pull up a chair.
+Well, that ends now.
+This is EVERYTHING I learned in the first three months, so if you’re pregnant, thinking about getting pregnant, or just love reading about sleep training and poopy diapers, grab your drink of choice and pull up a chair.
 Things are about to get real intimate.

 Let’s back up a tiny bit.
 LABOR.

 If we’re going to talk new baby, we sort of have to cover how that new baby comes into the world.
 Labor is scary because no matter how much you read about it, or take classes, or talk to your mom friends, there is no way to prepare for it.
 Being someone who is super type A, who read all the books, downloaded all the apps, and took all the classes, I was still bowled over by the crazy surreal-ness of it all.